Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

     - Medium impact/expected features/complexity: 25-35% of the AI/service provider's share.
     - Low impact/expected characteristics/complexity: 15-25% of the share of the AI/service provider”.

-To simulate the incentive distribution, let's consider three different scenario and apply different incentive distribution rules to scenarios related to training and skills management, where participants include data providers, AI/service providers, and use case orchestrators.
-In these scenarios, the focus is on how data and AI services are utilized to enhance training programs and manage skills development, with 100 points to be distributed among the participants (points are provided by data consumer).

-**Scenario 1: One Data Provider and One AI/Service Provider** Scenario Overview:

-- Data Provider: An educational institution providing historical training data, including course completion rates, exam results, and student feedback.
-- AI/Service Provider: A company that uses the data to develop a personalized learning algorithm to enhance the training program.

-Incentive Distribution:

-- Data Provider: 60 points (60% of the total points).
-Rationale: The educational institution's data is critical for developing the personalized learning algorithm.
-Since they are the sole provider of the data, they receive the majority share.
-- AI/Service Provider: 40 points (40% of the total points).
-Rationale: The AI/service provider’s role in developing the personalized algorithm is crucial, but since they rely on the provided data, they receive a smaller share than the data provider.

-**Scenario 2: One Data Provider, Several AI/Service Providers, and One Use Case Orchestrator** Scenario Overview:

-- Data Provider: A corporate training department provides employee performance data, including training history, skills assessments, and feedback scores.
-- AI/Service Providers:
-    - AI Provider 1: Develops a predictive model to identify employees at risk of skill gaps.
-    - AI Provider 2: Builds a recommendation engine for personalized training paths.
-    - Service/Building block Provider: Refine and prepare the result of AI models into the company’s Learning Management System (LMS).
-- Use Case Orchestrator: An HR consulting firm defines the project, coordinates the providers, and ensures the solution aligns with corporate goals.

-Incentive Distribution:

-- Data Provider: 30 points (30% of the total points).
-Rationale: The corporate training department’s data is foundational for the AI models.
-However, since there are multiple contributors, the data provider receives a smaller share.
-- AI Provider 1: 20 points (20% of the total points).
-Rationale: The predictive model is essential in identifying skill gaps, earning a significant share.
-- AI Provider 2: 20 points (20% of the total points).
-Rationale: The recommendation engine adds substantial value by tailoring training paths, thus sharing an equal portion with AI Provider 1.
-- Service Provider: 15 points (15% of the total points).
-Rationale: The integration work is critical for implementation but less complex than the AI models, so it receives a slightly smaller share.
-- Use Case Orchestrator: 15 points (15% of the total points).
-Rationale: The orchestrator plays a vital role in ensuring the success of the project, justifying this share.

-**Scenario 3: Multiple Data Providers and One Use Case Orchestrator**

-Scenario Overview:

-- Data Providers:
-    - Data Provider 1: An online learning platform provides data on user engagement, including course completion rates and time spent on each module.
-    - Data Provider 2: A corporate HR department provides employee skills assessments and training records.
-    - Data Provider 3: A certification body provides data on professional certifications and exams passed by employees.
-- Use Case Orchestrator: A professional development consulting firm integrates the datasets to create a comprehensive skills management platform for a large corporation.

-Incentive Distribution:

-- Data Provider 1: 25 points (25% of the total points).
-Rationale: The online learning platform’s engagement data is vital for understanding how users interact with training content, earning a significant share.

-- Data Provider 2: 20 points (20% of the total points).
-Rationale: The HR department’s data is crucial for correlating training with performance, justifying this share.

-- Data Provider 3: 15 points (15% of the total points).
-Rationale: The certification data adds value by validating the skills learned, though it plays a somewhat supporting role.

-- Use Case Orchestrator: 40 points (40% of the total points).
-Rationale: The orchestrator’s role in integrating diverse datasets and ensuring the platform meets the corporation’s needs is highly complex and critical, warranting the largest share.

-**Summary of Distribution in Points:**
-*Scenario 1 (One Data Provider, One AI/Service Provider):*
-- Data Provider: 60 points
-- AI/Service Provider: 40 points

-*Scenario 2 (One Data Provider, Several AI/Service Providers, Use Case Orchestrator):*
-- Data Provider: 30 points
-- AI Provider 1: 20 points
-- AI Provider 2: 20 points
-- Service/BB Provider: 15 points
-- Use Case Orchestrator: 15 points

-*Scenario 3 (Multiple Data Providers, One Use Case Orchestrator):*
-- Data Provider 1: 25 points
-- Data Provider 2: 20 points
-- Data Provider 3: 15 points
-- Use Case Orchestrator: 40 points

-These examples show how the 100 points can be distributed in training and skills management scenarios, ensuring that each participant is fairly rewarded based on their role and contribution.

 Each data provider has access to a visualization showing detailed reports on their data's usage and earned rewards.

 Moreover, based on the Dataspace Governance Principles defined by IDSA (IDSA applies four core governance principles: Accountability, Transparency, Fairness and Responsibility.
 Source: [International Dataspace (IDSA)](https://docs.internationaldataspaces.org/ids-knowledgebase/v/idsa-rulebook/idsa-rulebook/2_guiding_principles), Contract should be clearly stated how much incentive points will be distributed among participants.
 The principles are join work between different BBs, and the DVCT will focus on ensuring _transparency_ and _accountability_ through an immutable database and tracking of data usage.